jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Searches for ROA information by CIDR are specified using this form:

-rpkiRoas?startAddress=XXXX&&prefixLength=YYYY
+rpkiRoas?startAddress=YYYY&&prefixLength=ZZZZ

-XXXX is an IP address representing the "startAddress" property of a ROA and YYYY is a CIDR length representing its "prefixLength" property, as described in (#roa_object_class).
+YYYY is an IP address representing the "startAddress" property of a ROA and ZZZZ is a CIDR length representing its "prefixLength" property, as described in (#roa_object_class).
 The following URL would be used to find information for the most-specific ROA matching the "2001:db8::/64" CIDR: